-- 1. The fruit may not be moved to any of the following commercial citrus producing states and territories: California, Hawaii, Puerto Rico, Guam, U.S. Virgin Islands, American Samoa and the Northern Mariana Islands. - 2 Shipping documents and containers in which fruit is packed must be marked with the following statement: "USDA-APHIS-PPQ LIMITED PERMIT: Not for distribution in: CA, HI,American Samoa, Guam, Northern Mariana Islands, Puerto Rico, and U.S. Virgin Islands." - 3.
-Fruit may be packed in mesh bags that do not have a Limited Permit on the header, but a Limited Permit must be present on the bag master in which the bags are packed. - 4.
-Your local USDA office may issue Limited Permit stamps to commercial packinghouses under compliance on an as needed basis and may also grant authority to print & use adhesive Limited Permit labels.
-The Limited Permit stamps are accountable items.
-Custody and ownership of the stamps will remain with USDA but may be temporarily transferred to packinghouses on a case-by-case basis.
-Preprinted boxes, labels or bag headers may be authorized only through application and approval by APHIS.
-Fruit must also meet all other applicable Federal and State Domestic Quarantines.
-Non- issued/authorized Limited Permit stamps, labels etc. are prohibited.
+- The fruit may not be moved to any of the following commercial citrus producing states and territories: Alabama (except Baldwin and Mobile Counties), California, Hawaii, Puerto Rico, Guam, U.S. Virgin Islands, American Samoa and the Northern Mariana Islands. - 2 Shipping documents and containers in which fruit is packed must be marked with the following statement: "USDA-APHIS-PPQ LIMITED PERMIT: Not for distribution in: Alabama (except Baldwin and Mobile Counties), CA, HI,American Samoa, Guam, Northern Mariana Islands, Puerto Rico, and U.S. Virgin Islands."